mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

 For better performance during model training:
 - Use GPU acceleration when available
 - Start with smaller datasets for initial testing
-- Consider using OpenShift AI for distributed training at scale
+- Consider using OpenShift AI for distributed training at scale (in future deployments)

 ### macOS Model Compatibility